Information for the PUBLIC and EMployers

 The report found benefits in terms of reduced health system costs, reduced productivity losses and well-being gains from lifestyle interventions delivered by accredited exercise physiologists for individuals living with type 2 diabetes, depression, chronic heart failure and other chronic diseases.
 Click here to view the report.

-if you want to see an essa exercise professional
+FIND an essa exercise professional

 Find an exercise professional relevant to your needs here and review the types of conditions you could refer to an AEP here.

-if you want to employ an ESSA professional
+employ an ESSA professional

 Advertise your role through ESSA.
 Click here for the form.